Igneous Geology: Geochemistry, Geochronology and Volcanology EARTH4072

 Exploration of processes involved in the generation and evolution of igneous rocks and the techniques used to study them and their associated volcanic hazards.
 The course is taught through a combination of lectures, laboratories, and both residential and day field classes.

-Four classes per week for 3 weeks (2 hr lecture and 1 hr lab per class).
+Four classes per week for 3.5 weeks (2 hr lecture and 1 hr lab per class - held as workshops).
 Local 1 day field class.
-8-day residential overseas field class.
+8-day residential field class.

 Requirements of Entry